 Asking the interviewer questions throughout the conversation can demonstrate your enthusiasm for the role and help you gather the information you need to make the right career decision.
 It’s a good idea to prepare a few questions in advance and listen carefully during the interview for opportunities to ask qualifying questions about anything you discuss with the interviewer.

 Spend a few minutes researching the salary average for social media manager jobs on various career sites and the factors that can affect it, such as experience, education, and skills.
-For example, Glassdoor reports that social media managers earn, on average, $52,236 per year.
-This number includes base pay and additional compensation such as tips, commission, and profit sharing.
-Someone with a year or less of managerial experience is estimated to make $47,972, while someone with more than 15 years of experience could make $94,985 [2].
+For example, Glassdoor reports that social media managers earn, on average, $60,613 per year in total pay, which includes base pay and additional compensation such as tips, commission, and profit sharing [2].
+Someone with a year or less of managerial experience is estimated to make an average base salary of $47,888, while someone with more than 15 years of experience could make $75,989 in base pay.

+By reviewing interview questions for a social media manager, you can prepare and provide yourself with a better chance of landing the job.
 Taking online courses can be a great way to gear up for an upcoming interview and set yourself up for long-term career success.
-Check out Coursera’s Professional Certificate programs, offered by industry leaders such as Google and Meta:
+Check out Professional Certificate programs on Coursera, offered by industry leaders such as Google and Meta:

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.